 If you’re looking for a comprehensive list of some of the best dog training books available, you’ve come to the right place!

 At the School for Dog Trainers, we’re proud to teach a well-rounded curriculum of canine education, covering behavioral science, scent discrimination, principles of search and rescue, and many more topics.
-Below is the latest list of books students on our Master Dog Trainer program are reading.
+Below is the latest list of books students on our Master Dog Trainer program are reading, with suggested reading near the bottom of the page.

 Excel-erated Learning: Explaining in plain English how dogs learn and how best to teach them